West Bank village, proudly self-reliant, now faces wartime hostility

 Yet the feel-good vibes and flurry of activity mask a harsher reality: Farkha is under threat.

-While its indigenous concept of Al Ouneh – collective philanthropy and communal farming – is keeping it afloat, residents say that is not enough to shield the village from the closures and a legion of armed and organized far-right settlers.
+While its indigenous concept of Al Ouneh – collective philanthropy and communal farming – is keeping it afloat, residents say that this is not enough to shield the village from the closures and a legion of armed and organized far-right settlers.

 Residents say that in a war, it takes more than a village.